Multilingual Plone UI package, enables maintenance of translations for both Dexterity types and Archetypes

 plone.app.multilingual was designed originally to provide Plone a whole multilingual story.
 Using ZCA technologies, enables translations to Dexterity and Archetypes content types as well managed via an unified UI.

 This module provides the user interface for managing content translations.
 It’s the app package of the next generation Plone multilingual engine.
 It’s designed to work with Dexterity content types and the old fashioned Archetypes based content types as well.
-It only works with Plone 4.1 and above due to the use of UUIDs to reference the translations.
+It only works with Plone 4.1 and above due to the use of UUIDs for referencing the translations.

 After more than 7 years, a GSOC, redesigns, reimplementations due to deprecated libraries, two major Plone versions finally we are able to say that plone.app.multilingual is finally here.

-PAM is composed of four packages, two are mandatory:
+PAM is composed of two packages, one is mandatory:

-and two optionals (at least one should be installed):
+and one optional (at least one should be installed):

 - archetypes.multilingual (enables Archetypes support)

-To use this package with both Dexterity and Archetypes based content types you should add the following two lines to your eggs buildout section:
+To use this package with both Dexterity and Archetypes based content types you should add the following line to your eggs buildout section:

 eggs = plone.app.multilingual